top of page

 • A terminal illness

-• In the professional judgment of a physician, any other chronic, debilitating, or other medical condition, including, but not limited to, hepatitis C,
+• In the professional judgment of a physician, any other chronic, debilitating, or other medical condition, including, but not limited to, hepatitis C, amyotrophic lateral sclerosis, inflammatory bowel disease, Crohn’s disease, Huntington’s disease, autism, neuropathies, sickle cell anemia, agitation of Alzheimer’s disease, cachexia, and wasting syndrome.

 Per the DHSS website:

-• all license application fees are non-refundable
+• All license applications fees are non-refundable.

-• patient and caregiver licenses are valid for one year
+• Patient and caregiver licenses are valid for one year.

-"Application and license fees shall be increased or decreased each year by the percentage of the increase or decrease from the end of the previous calendar year of the Consumer Price Index, or successor index as published by the U.S. Department of Labor, or its successor agency."
+“Application and license fees shall be increased or decreased each year by the percentage of the increase or decrease from the end of the previous calendar year of the Consumer Price Index, or successor index as published by the U.S. Department of Labor, or it successor agency.”